chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 My code was written in C.
 ```

-Now that we have successfully tested our example program locally, next, we will compile and run it inside of an image.
+Now that you have successfully tested your example program locally, next, you will compile and run it from inside of an image.

 ### Step 2: Creating the Dockerfile

 An advantage of choosing to run your code inside of containerized environments is portability.
 In the previous step, `gcc` compiled the binary to run on your machine.
 However, if you were to run this binary on a different operating system, it likely will fail to execute properly.
 Using a container ensures that your program will run on any machine as the containerized environment will be consistent across platforms.

-Let us begin by creating a Dockerfile called `Dockerfile1` for our image.
+Let us begin by creating a Dockerfile called `Dockerfile1` for your image.

 ```sh
 nano Dockerfile1